 If you bought outright:

-You are covered for the car's value at inception.
-As your vehicle depreciates over time the value of your GAP Insurance cover increases.
+You are covered for the car’s value at the point of purchase.
+As your vehicle depreciates over time, the value of your GAP Insurance increases to cover you.

 If you bought on finance:

-Due to depreciation your insurer payout will be less than you owe the finance company - leaving you to pay the difference.
-GAP Insurance covers most early on, clearing any finance you owe in full.
+Due to depreciation, your insurance payout will be less than you owe the finance company - leaving you to pay the difference.
+GAP Insurance will clear any finance you owe in full.